LeiWangR/HDG/README.md

 ## 3 Datasets used in TIP paper

-You can download the depth/skeleton sequences for the following datasets here (for big datasets such as NTU-60 and NTU-120 please refer to [this link](https://github.com/shahroudy/NTURGB-D)):
+You can download the depth+skeleton sequences for the following datasets here (for big datasets such as NTU-60 and NTU-120 please refer to [this link](https://github.com/shahroudy/NTURGB-D)):

 - [MSRAction3D](https://drive.google.com/file/d/1kTp_QK2uRvY4sx9cSfuoTi2saBpIeqP5/view?usp=sharing)
 - [3DActionPairs](https://drive.google.com/file/d/1rjCqzFxZpF42YaPtvsaRokXAFuyz8Wbh/view?usp=sharing)